marcitt/IOT/README.md

 ## Music Metadata Analysis

 ### Lyricalness Analysis
-Analysis is performed on the collected lyrics data in order to define the lyricalness metric
+Analysis is performed on the collected lyrics data in order to define the lyricalness metric.

 ### BPM Analysis
-Analysis is performed on the collected BPM data in order to define the lyricalness metric
+Analysis is performed on the collected BPM data in order to define the average values to fill in missing data.

 ## Time Series Analysis
 The available data stored in Supabase provides enough resources to investigate the correlation between lyrics, BPM, on-screen text and attention levels.
 The data is downloaded locally to a csv and some pre-processing steps are applied to prepare it for analysis (i.e. filling empty values using averages).